bump-sh/docs/src/_guides/bump-sh-tutorials/stainless-integration.md

 need: copy-paste-ready examples that demonstrate your API in action using your official client libraries.
 This guide will walk you through the setup process to create this seamless developer experience.

-## Understanding Stainless SDK Integration
+## How the Integration Works

-Stainless is a platform that generates ergonomic, idiomatic client libraries from your OpenAPI specification.
-When integrated with Bump.sh, Stainless can automatically inject code samples showing exactly how to call each endpoint using your official SDKs.

-Here's what the integration looks like:

-1. Stainless analyzes your OpenAPI specification and generates SDKs
+Stainless transforms your OpenAPI specification into powerful, ergonomics SDKs that developers actually want to use.
+The integration with Bump.sh creates a unified workflow:
-2. Stainless decorates your OpenAPI with code samples for each endpoint
-3. Bump.sh renders these samples in your API reference documentation

-The result is an interactive documentation that shows both raw HTTP requests and language-specific SDK examples developers can copy-paste and adapt to their need.
+1. **SDK Generation**: Your OpenAPI spec becomes the source of truth for generating safe, robust and polished client libraries
+2. **Code Sample Injection**: Each API endpoint in your documentation is enhanced with language-specific implementation examples
+3. **Live Documentation**: Developers see exactly how to call your API using your official SDKs alongside the raw HTTP details

+This approach bridges the gap between documentation and implementation, reducing the "translation work" developers typically face when moving from API reference to working code.
+As your API evolves, both your SDKs and documentation automatically stay in sync.

 ## Prerequisites